Fisch37/mcconnect/README.md

 # mcconnect
-Provides libraries that aid in interacting with a Minecraft server via Python code
+Provides modules that aid in interacting with a Minecraft server via Python code

 ## query
-This library implements the Minecraft Query protocol.
+This module implements the Minecraft Query protocol.
 It contains one class by the name `QueryConnection`.
 This class needs an IP and can get a custom port at initialisation.
 The object can then be used to request information about the server specified by IP and port.
 _Note: IP means something like 127.0.0.1, not google.com_